The Hairy Man: Synopsis

 One day, the king (who only has a small army) is threatened by a very powerful king.
 The boy uses his second magic apple to provide reinforcements for his king.
 The king's youngest princess gives him a ring, and he carries it and half of a handkerchief his sister gave him into battle.
 The prince's men defeat the enemy so thoroughly that only two survivors are deliberately permitted to escape as messengers to the king who sent them.
 The prince falls in love with the youngest princess and he gives her the copper apple.
 The princess has already discovered who he really is after having his room searched, which turned up the half handkerchief.
 When the king learns that he is a prince as well as a brave and honorable hero, the king is more than happy to allow him to marry his youngest daughter.

+Analysis

+Tale type

+The tale is classified in the international Aarne-Thompson-Uther Index as tale type ATU 502, "The Wild Man as Helper": the king captures a wild man in the woods, but his son, the prince, releases him; in return, the wild man agrees to help him; the prince eventually gains a princess with the help of the wild man.

 Variants

 This tale is known throughout Europe, in such variants as Iron John, Georgic and Merlin, and Guerrino and the Savage Man.
 A more widespread variant, found in Europe, Asia, and Africa, opens with the prince for some reason being the servant of an evil being, where he gains the same gifts, and the tale proceeds as in this variant; one such tale is The Magician's Horse.